jncc/sac-microsite/README.md

 # Dev and build container

 The development environment for this solution is containerised.
-The current image can be pulled from AWS.
+The current image can be pulled from AWS or built locally.

+## Pre-requisites
+* Docker
+* VS code Dev Containers plugin

+## Initialising the containerised dev environment

 *BEFORE* you start visual studio code you need to log docker into aws in order to enable it to pull the image for the first time.